 For a full overview of my profile, activities and recent case assignments, please refer to gavc.be.

-I am also an academic, full professor (‘professor Ordinarius /gewoon hoogleraar’) in the University of Leuven (KU Leuven), and visiting professor at Monash University, Melbourne; King’s College, London; the China-EU Shool of Law in Beijing; and Université de Liège (HEC Management School), with expertise in private international law /conflict of laws (European, Belgian; and comparative); WTO law; EU and international environmental law; EU economic law; and EU Institutional Law.
+I am also an academic, full professor (‘professor Ordinarius /gewoon hoogleraar’) in the University of Leuven (KU Leuven), and visiting professor at Monash University, Melbourne; King’s College, London; and the China-EU Shool of Law in Beijing, with expertise in private international law /conflict of laws (European, Belgian; and comparative); WTO law; EU and international environmental law; EU economic law; and EU Institutional Law.

 I am the author of i.a.
-European Private International Law, a Handbook on European conflict of laws, published by Hart in first ed in February 2013 and in second ed by Hart /Bloomsbury (March 2016) (also available on Amazon – alternative sample chapter may be viewed on the Hart website).
+European Private International Law, a Handbook on European conflict of laws, published in 2016 in second edition (1st ed.
+2013) by Hart /Bloomsbury (also available on Amazon – alternative sample chapter may be viewed on the Hart website).
 A Chinese, Mandarin translation was published with Lawpress.

 My co-authored handbook (with Leonie Reins) on EU environmental law was published by Edward Elgar in February 2017 and Oxford University Press published the second edition of my Handbook of EU Waste Law in mid March 2015.
 The Research Handbook on Environment, Health and the WTO which I co-edited with Denise Prévost and with editorial help by Leonie Reins was published by Edward Elgar in May 2013.
 With Wim Vandenberghe and Leonie Reins I edited a research collection on Climate Change Mitigation Law, released February 2015.